 Great team culture?
 Increased profit margin?
 Global expansion?
 Casting a compelling vision?
-Are any of these the missing ingredient for significant leadership in 2020?
+Are any of these the missing ingredient for significant leadership?

-The year 2019 left a bad taste in the mouth of leaders across the world.
+Reports have left a bad taste in the mouth of leaders across the world.
 CNN released an article about CEOs who stepped down in 2019.
-Most recently, Corie Barry (Best Buy CEO) was asked to step down due to an investigation into her personal conduct.
+CEO of Best Buy, Corie Barry (Best Buy CEO), was asked to step down due to an investigation into her personal conduct.

-While having a great team culture, increased profit margin or casting a compelling vision are each essential to leadership, there’s one necessary ingredient for significant leadership in 2020 that must be a prerequisite.
+While having a great team culture, increased profit margin or casting a compelling vision are each essential to leadership, there’s one necessary ingredient for significant leadership that must be a prerequisite.

 Integrity is the timeless, necessary ingredient for leadership.
 We all have heard the nickname “Honest Abe” regarding our sixteenth president Abraham Lincoln.
 Why did he receive that nickname?
 One story has it that when “he was a young store clerk, whenever he short changed a customer - even by a few pennies, he would close up the store and walk to find the customer to return the change”.
 Would you go to such great lengths to protect your integrity?
 Your staff will appreciate your willingness to place their interests over your own personal gain.